 - Parent-to-Parent Match.
 Request a parent match with one of our veteran mentor parents who have walked a similar path and understand the challenges of raising a child with a disability.
 Support parents can offer support, share resources, and help you on your journey.
 You are not alone.
 Maybe you are ready to be a Support Parent?
 Let us know!

 - In-Person Support.
 Meet with Family Support staff to discuss your concerns about your child’s health and education.
 We can help fill out forms, prepare for upcoming meetings at school or in the community, and review resources and supports.
-On a limited basis, Family Support staff may be available to attend a school meeting with you.
+On a limited basis, Family Support staff may be available to attend a school or health-related meeting with you or participate via telephone.

 - Parent Leadership.
 Share your family story to raise awareness and make change.
 Participate in Family Faculty, by teaching family-centered-care to students in education and healthcare.
 Join a disability-related board or council or participate in a focus group.
 Testify at the Statehouse.
 Join our Vermont Leadership Training Program!

 - Webinars, Workshops, and Annual Conference.
 Our learning opportunities include webinars, workshops, and our annual conference.
 Check our website for upcoming events.
 We also attend events at schools and in the community upon request.

 - Funding Opportunities.
 Parents and caregivers may apply for grants to attend a conference related to your child’s diagnosis, to start a family-led support group, and for medically necessary supplemental funding.

 - Support Groups.
 There are many support groups across Vermont.
 Can’t find a support group that interests you?
 Start one!
 We lend support and assistance to emerging parent-led support groups.

 - SIBSHOPS.
 Brothers and sisters come together for fun activities and to meet others who know what it’s like to be a sibling to those with special health care needs.
 The group is for children ages 6+.
 We meet in Chittenden County at various locations.
 Take a look at our upcoming events.